-- 1. A student must first submit a letter of petition to the appropriate degree program Dean.
+- 1. A student must first submit a letter of petition to the appropriate colleague within the Degree Programs Office.
+Master's students will petition the Associate Director for Master's Studies.
+Doctoral students will petition the relevant Assistant Director depending on their enrollment in either the Ed.D. or Ph.D. program or the Ed.L.D. program.
 Students must explain the reasons for the extended leave and how and in what time frame they expect to complete their degree. - 2.
-The Degree Programs Office will forward the letter of petition to the student's faculty advisor for review (or to the Academic Dean if the faculty advisor is not available). - 3.
-The request is then forwarded to the student's academic program for review and recommendation.
+The Degree Programs Office will forward the letter of petition to the student's faculty advisor for review (or to the Academic Dean if the faculty advisor is not available).

+3. The request is then forwarded to the student's academic program for review and recommendation.

 In most circumstances, the academic clock is not stopped for the duration of an extended leave of absence.
-However, exceptions will be made for a medically-documented severe illness, childbirth, adoption, or other major family-related disruption.
+However, exceptions will be made for a medically-documented severe illness, childbirth, adoption, or other major family- related disruption.
 Students on academic time tables must continue to comply with these deadlines; semesters on leave/extended leave are included in the calculation of the number of years a student has been in a degree program.

-The appropriate Program Office will notify the student of its decision in writing.
+The Degree Programs Office will notify the student of its decision in writing.